mathworks/Simscape-Battery-Electric-Vehicle-Model/markdown/BEVProject_Description.md

 ## Other components

 In addition to the above components, other components such as **Vehicle Speed Reference** component are stored in the **Components** folder too.

-# Detailed Model Application

-This project includes detailed model applications for permanent magnet synchronous motor (PMSM).
-See the **DetailedModelApplications > MotorDrivePmsmFem** folder for more information.

-# About this project

-For additional information about this project, see **About BEV Project** live script in the **Utility** folder.

 *Copyright 2020\-2025 The MathWorks, Inc.*